acbart/lti-flask-skeleton/README.md

 Running Your Site
 =================

 #.
+Run the secure server by using `manage.py` with the `secure` command:

+    > python manage.py secure

+#.
+If everything goes well, you should be told that your server is running, and that you can access it a specific URL (e.g., "https://localhost:5000").

+#.
 If you're using Chrome, you may need to click through a "Untrusted Certificate" error.
 This may look scary, but obviously you can trust your own site.

-#.
-Run the secure server by using `manage.py` with the `secure` command:

-    > python manage.py secure

 PEM Files?
 ==========

 LTI Authentication uses the OAuth standard, which is a secure protocol over HTTPS for communication between computers.
 It's a giant pain, but a necessary part of doing modern web business.
-LTI requires a certificate for your server to do business.
+LTI requires a certificate for your server, showing to visitors that someone else has endorsed you.
 You'll need to have your production server's certificate signed by a trusted entity (some universities will have a service for this), which means shelling out some money annually.
-Fortunately, your local development instance can have a self-signed certificate, which will only cause a very minor nuisance when you start work everyday (you have to tell Chrome not to worry about the fact that it's self-signed).
+Fortunately, your local development instance can have a self-signed certificate, which will only cause a very minor nuisance when you start every other work session (you have to tell Chrome not to worry about the fact that it's self-signed).